 While all art has the implicit intent to communicate with other people, I am interested in making something that people can interact with more directly.
 My artwork continues to evolve from explored observation and finding quiet within daily life that targets the form and line involving singular ideas to installation work that is collaborative and ever evolving.

 Similar to Felix Gonzalez-Torres the ownership of the work changes without any money being exchanged.
 Similar to Andy Goldsworthy the work changes based on the environment that it's in.
 This newest phase of my work involves the idea of letting go.
-It is heavily influenced about my thoughts on motherhood.
+It is heavily influenced by my thoughts on motherhood.
 A parent may work endlessly to raise a child who will be an asset to their community and society but at some point that parent must let the child go to become whomever he or she desires to be.
 Ideally that process of letting go will be one where the parent can watch his or her child transform into someone he could have never imagined.
 In my Un(Gather) project, I am watching as my ceramic pieces are traveling beyond their home and being photographed and thought about in endless ways.
 This project is a lot about letting go and getting back something greater because of it.